OsmanKAYI/full-stack-roadmap/vscode/settings.md

   ///////////////////////// indent-rainbow /////////////////////////
   ///////////////////////// indent-rainbow /////////////////////////
   ///////////////////////// indent-rainbow /////////////////////////
-  // For which languages indent-rainbow should be activated (if empty it means all).
+  "indentRainbow.includedLanguages": [], // Languages for which indent-rainbow should be activated.
-  "indentRainbow.includedLanguages": [], // for example ["nim", "nims", "python"]

-  // For which languages indent-rainbow should be deactivated (if empty it means none).
+  "indentRainbow.excludedLanguages": ["plaintext"], // Languages for which indent-rainbow should be deactivated.
-  "indentRainbow.excludedLanguages": ["plaintext"],

-  // The delay in ms until the editor gets updated.
-  "indentRainbow.updateDelay": 100, // 10 makes it super fast but may cost more resources
+  "indentRainbow.updateDelay": 100, // Delay for editor update.

-  // Defining custom colors instead of default "Rainbow" for dark backgrounds.
   "indentRainbow.colors": [
     "rgba(255,255,64,0.07)",
     "rgba(127,255,127,0.07)",
     "rgba(255,127,255,0.07)",
     "rgba(79,236,236,0.07)"
   ],

-  // The indent color if the number of spaces is not a multiple of "tabSize".
-  "indentRainbow.errorColor": "rgba(128,32,32,0.6)",
+  "indentRainbow.errorColor": "rgba(128,32,32,0.6)", // Color for indent errors.

-  // The indent color when there is a mix between spaces and tabs.
-  // To be disabled this coloring set this to an empty string.
-  "indentRainbow.tabmixColor": "rgba(128,32,96,0.6)",
+  "indentRainbow.tabmixColor": "rgba(128,32,96,0.6)", // Color for mixed tabs and spaces.

   ///////////////////////// Inline fold /////////////////////////
   ///////////////////////// Inline fold /////////////////////////